 We learn in v.
 31 of the health of the churches in the whole region.
 Saul’s conversion ended the persecution that scattered believers throughout the region.
 Suddenly the pressure upon them to hide was removed; they could freely do the work of the church, walking only in the fear of God, not in the fear of man.
 Now also they especially enjoyed the encouragement and counsel of the indwelled Holy Spirit.
 The result was that many believers grew stronger in their Christian faith and practice.
 The churches multiplied throughout Judea, Galilee, and Samaria.

-In last week's summary, we saw that Acts 9 began with a zealous man "breathing out murderous threats against the Lord’s disciples" (v.
+In our summary of Acts 9:1-19, we saw that Acts 9 began with a zealous man "breathing out murderous threats against the Lord’s disciples" (v.
 1).
 But God was more than able to turn that terrible threat into a great blessing.
 Now Luke wants us to know that God's work was not only continuing, but it was stronger, despite the great opposition it had faced.
 To be clear, when we read in the closing verse that "The church throughout Judea, Galilee and Samaria enjoyed a time of peace," it doesn't mean that all persecution had stopped; instead, it means that the church body felt a peacefulness in the midst of ongoing persecution.

 Verse 31 ends with this inspiring afterthought: "Living in the fear of the Lord and encouraged by the Holy Spirit, [the churches] increased in numbers."
 The word "encouraged" has the idea of being built up and edified.
 The churches in that region were growing in numbers and strength.
 Whenever God's people are living and walking "in the fear of the Lord" and are "encouraged by the Holy Spirit," you may expect that they'll also see their numbers multiplied.
 Which of these do you need more today?
 "The fear of the Lord" or to be "encouraged by the Holy Spirit"?
 Often, God wants those who feel most comfortable to be afflicted (thereby gaining a fear of the Lord) and the afflicted to be encouraged and comforted (as a direct result of the Holy Spirit's presence, power, and potential).